linh-phuong/coursera-ucsd-bioinfo-3/README.md

 2. local alignment: find aligned substring of two strings that have the highest alignment score
 3. fitting alignment: find the alignment of a string that fits to another string with the highest alignment score
 4. overlap alignment: find the alignment between the suffix of a string and the prefix of another string with the highest alignment score

+## Week3

+Different problems in this week

+1. Instead of punishment for insertion an deletion for a single nucleotide or amino acid, we do punishment for blocks of nucleotides and amino acids (this is more realistic in biology).